Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss

 \cite{Valsecchi2014} proposed that hot Jupiters that are excited onto high enough eccentricities by e.g., Kozai can undergo catastrophic Roche lobe overflow and lose all their envelopes, transforming into rocky super-Earths at ultra short periods.
 While some of the short-period rocky planets may be stripped giants, the lack of strong correlation between the occurrence of ultra-short period planets and the host star metallicity (as opposed to the strong correlation between the occurrence of hot Jupiters and high metallicity of the host star) suggest that this is likely not the main origin channel \citep{Winn2018}.

 Instead of mass loss, \cite{Matsakos2016} considered the boundaries of the desert to be traced by the history of dynamical migration.
-They proposed that both the upper and the lower boundaries can be reproduced by planets arriving at their closest in orbits by high-eccentricity migration then circularizing onto either the Roche lobe radius or to twice the pericenter distance as expected from secular chaos \citep{Wu2011}.
+They proposed that both the upper and the lower boundaries can be reproduced by planets arriving at their closest in orbits by high-eccentricity migration with the final orbital distance set by either the Roche lobe radius or to twice the pericenter distance (of the initially excited eccentric orbit) as expected from secular chaos \citep{Wu2011}.
 The different shape of the upper and the lower boundary (in the mass-period space) reflects the different mass-radius relationship followed by smaller vs. larger planets. \citet{OwenLai2018} combined the expectation from high-eccentricity migration (along with tidal decay) with photoevaporative mass loss and concluded that both mechanisms are required to explain the overall shape with the former being responsible for the upper boundary and the latter being responsible for the lower boundary.